Suffering is such an overused and under-specific term in meditation practice and spirituality.

 - The pain that comes with growth and going out of your comfort zone

-Each one of them needs a different response in order to be able to soften around it or to allow it pass.
+Each one of them needs a different response in order to be able to heal it, to soften around it, to grow from it or to allow it pass.

-People don’t suffer because they enjoy it or because it is easy, people suffer because it is the best option they have.
+People don’t suffer because they enjoy it or because it is easy, people often suffer because they believe it is the best option they have.
 Or because they believe that the pay-off of the suffering in the short-term will be worth it in the long run.

 Suffering is Relative